0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	boot_flag:   .word 0xAA55
 ```

-The bootloader must fill this and the rest of the headers (only marked as `write` in the linux boot protocol, for example [this](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L354)) with values which it either got from command line or calculated.
-We will not see description and explanation of all fields of kernel setup header, we will get back to it when kernel uses it.
-Anyway, you can find description of any field in the [boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156).
+The bootloader must fill this and the rest of the headers (only marked as `write` in the linux boot protocol, for example [this](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L354)) with values which it either recieved from the command line or calculated.
+We will not go through the details of all the fields of kernel setup header here, but we will return to it when we see how the kernel uses it.
+You can find descriptions of any of these fields in the [boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156).

-As we can see in kernel boot protocol, the memory map will be the following after kernel loading:
+As detailed in the kernel boot protocol, the memory map will be set to the following after kernel loading:

 ```shell
          | Protected-mode kernel  |